Year 5 Addition And Year 6 Addition Interventions: How To Identify and Fix The Most Common Gaps

 Although out of this habit now, at the start of the year when using written addition he would often total the tens in 4671+3185 as 15.
 He would also sometimes write the tens and ones as …1506.

 Talisha can recall many addition facts to ten and relate them to 20.
-She seems to get things quickly but makes seemingly silly errors.
+She seems to get things quickly but makes seemingly silly errors and needs to improve her levels of accuracy.
 When using the formal written method of addition, she occasionally makes errors with her exchanging.
 She usually forgets to put a ‘1’ or puts it under the same column she is adding.

 When she forgets the ‘1’ she usually still gets the calculation correct.
-She always chooses this method correctly when solving problems, however she sometimes makes errors when decimals are introduced.
+She always chooses this method correctly when solving problems with whole numbers, however she sometimes makes errors when decimals are introduced.
 This is usually around zero as a placeholder.

-Zack is speedy with his recall of addition facts to 10 and can relate these to 20.
+Zack is speedy with his recall of addition and subtraction facts to 10 and can relate these to 20.
 He seems competent at written methods but will seemingly randomly make errors with his carrying/exchanging.
-He enjoys Maths and is very competitive.
+He enjoys maths and is very competitive.

 However, he is easily frustrated and doesn’t enjoy applying his learning or problem solving.
 He prefers doing things mentally when given the option.